 Rebecca “Becky” D’Anne Rogers, 71, of Colton

-COLTON, New York (WWNY) - A memorial service for Rebecca “Becky” D’Anne Rogers, 71, of Colton, NY, will be held on Monday, January 16, 2023 at 3:00 pm at the Garner Funeral Service in Potsdam with Pastor Lottie Taylor celebrant.
+COLTON, New York (WWNY) - A memorial service for Rebecca “Becky” D’Anne Rogers, 71, of Colton, NY, will be held on Monday, January 16, 2023 at 3:00pm at the Garner Funeral Service in Potsdam with Pastor Hattie Taylor officiating.
+The service will also be live streamed.
 Calling hours will be held from 1:00 pm until the time of service.
 Becky passed away on Saturday, January 7, 2023, at Albany Medical Center with her loving family by her side.

 Becky is survived by her husband of 50 years, William “Bill” Rogers, sons Michael Rogers of Greensboro, NC, and David (Amy) Rogers of East Lyme, CT, daughters Tara (Daniel) Emburey of Colton, NY and Jacqueline Rogers (Andrew) of Rouses Point, NY.
 Grandchildren Brianna Thomas, Elias Bell, Lauren and Kyle Rogers, and Colton and Liam Emburey.
 A brother, John “Frankie” (Ellen) Moore of Valparaiso, IN, and sisters Debra Ripple of Hebron, IN and Tamara (Dean) Emmett of Schererville, IN and several nieces, nephews and cousins.